-1. Select a task and click the Run Task button.
-The Run Script dialog box opens showing details of the run.
+- 1. Select a task and click the Run Task button.
+The Run Script dialog box opens showing details of the run. - 2.
+In the Log level field, select a log level (Disabled, Brief, or Extended) to determine the extent of the information logged to the output for the script run.
+For details about log levels, see Setting a Log Level, above.

-- In the Log level field, select a log level (Disabled, Brief, or Extended) to determine the extent of the information logged to the output for the script run.
-For details about log levels, see "Setting a Log Level" on the previous page. - 3.
-Enter additional command line parameters. - 4.
+- 3. Enter additional command line parameters. - 4.
 Enter a timeout value, in minutes.
 This value determines how long BPM attempts to retrieve the page component data before timing out.
 The default timeout value is 15 minutes. - 5.
 Click Run.

-Note: These settings are applicable only to this run of the script.
+These settings are applicable only to this run of the script.
 The task run data is not sent to APM.
 The task run does not affect the run unit's regular scheduling in BPM, or the run of any other run unit in BPM.

-- "General Information Monitor" below
+- General Information Monitor, below

-- "Schedule List Area" on the next page
+- Schedule List Area, on the next page

-- "Monitoring Status Area" on the next page
+- Monitoring Status Area, on the next page

-- "Tasks Area" on page 80
+- Tasks Area, on page 77

-- "Tasks Included in the Business Transaction Flow and its Parent Application's Run Unit Area" on page 82
+- Tasks Included in the Business Transaction Flow and its Parent Application's Run Unit Area, on page 78

-- "Script Properties Window" on page 83
+- Script Properties Window, on page 80

-- "WebTrace Properties Window" on page 85
+- WebTrace Properties Window, on page 82

-- "Run Script Dialog Box" on page 86
+- Run Script Dialog Box, on page 83

-- "Browse Script Dialog Box" on page 86
+- Browse Script Dialog Box, on page 83